phiweger/primer4/README.md

 ## README

+_Please note: This repo is in full development, please handle with care._

 In human genetics, an important task is validating mutations that have been found using exome or whole genome sequencing with a PCR spanning the abnormal region.
 This task is not difficult, but surprisingly laborious when done manually.

 This workflow automates the design of PCR and qPCR primers.
 As input, it takes either: